DanielOlokun/Daniel-Olokun/README.md

 # Hello 👋

-- I am a computer science student at Dublin City University.
+- I am a computer science student at Dublin City University 📚
-- Looking to connect with fellow students and developers
+- Looking to connect with fellow students and developers 👥
+- I enjoy building/developing projects and Competitive Programming 💻

 ---